Intercultural Communication and Competence

 Hall has written that his personal experiences influenced his decision to pursue the study of how different cultures interact.
 Specifically, he cites time spent with the Hopi and Navajo Tribes, as well as serving as an officer in an African American regiment in World War II.2

-From 1950–55, Hall was the director of the Point IV Training Program at the Foreign Service Institute, Washington, DC.
-It was at this institute that US diplomats studied the language and “culture” of the countries where they would temporarily serve.
-And it was this experience of applied cultural anthropology—teaching State Department representatives how to get along with foreigners—and his scholarly training at Columbia University, that helped Hall formulate the theories that would form the foundation of intercultural communication.
+From 1950–1955, Hall was the director of the Point IV Training Program at the Foreign Service Institute in Washington, DC, where US diplomats studied the language and “culture” of the countries where they would temporarily serve.
+Both this experience of teaching State Department representatives how to get along with foreigners and his scholarly training at Columbia University helped Hall formulate the foundational theories of intercultural communication.

 Whereas anthropologists had previously focused on behaviors within a single culture, Hall was more interested in the interactions between cultures.
 Hall’s theories on communication between cultures were influenced by leading academics in linguistics, Freudian psychology, anthropology, and animal behavior (ethology).
 His scholarly endeavors were an extension of a practical course he taught to American diplomats, simply entitled “How to Understand Foreign People.”